acdaniel864/nlp-reddit-classification/README.md

     - “Memento mori is the term used by the Stoic philosophers to remind us that death is inevitable and that our ability to hold that truth in mind helps us to live better and more fully.”
     Source of quotes [Psychology Today's article](https://www.psychologytoday.com/intl/blog/buddhist-psychology-east-meets-west/202207/the-happy-overlap-between-stoicism-and-buddhism).

 We see some very similar foundational ideas stemming from two completely different languages and cultures.
 However, through centuries of interpretation and translation to arrive at the present day, to what extent has the discourse between the two philosophies converged?
 This is the broader - more interesting - question that the project will contribute towards.
-Though an complete objective answer is surely out of the scope of just one NLP binary classification project.
+Though an complete objective answer to this is out of the scope of this one NLP binary classification project.

 ## Process Overview

 ### 1. Collecting Data
 - Data was scraped from Jan 18th to Jan 26th, 2024, using PRAW via the Reddit API.
-- Based on experience a scrape every 2 days was sufficient to ensure no new posts were missed, however more were done in attempts to scrape more data.
+- Based on experience a scrape every 2 days was sufficient to ensure no new posts were missed, however more were done in attempts to scrape more data from the past.
 - Unable to scrape more than 1000 posts into the past from Jan 18th 2024 due to Reddit API restrictions.
 - 11 scrapes completed in total per subreddit.
+- 6336 distinct posts were scraped.

 ### 2. Cleaning and Exploratory Data Analysis (EDA)
 - Removed duplicate values from dataframes.